stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 Overall the load times are almost the same for all GPUs and models.
 It's notable that models load faster on the CPU and that the Gemma3 model has generally longer load times.

 Load times are only relevant if you're using a lot of different models and constantly unload and reload them from memory.
-I recommend to standardize all your workflows on one model and permanently preload it with `curl http://ollama-host:11434/api/generate -d '{"model": "gemma3:12b", "keep_alive": -1}'`.
+I recommend standardizing all your workflows on one model and permanently preload it with `curl http://ollama-host:11434/api/generate -d '{"model": "gemma3:12b", "keep_alive": -1}'`.

 ## Larger LLMs